yoniakabecky/HTML_project1/readMe.md

 ## Revamping A Website

-You are required to revamp https://www.balletbloch.comCreate only 4 menus for this website following the instructions below;
+You are required to revamp https://www.balletbloch.com
+Create only 4 menus for this website following the instructions below;

 a.
 Use color theme from https://coolors.co.
 b.
 Apply proper contrast for each page.